openanalytics/crane-pip/README.md

 `crane pip` allows installation of python packages from a private index secured by OAuth 2.0 authentication (provided by a crane server).

-## Features:
+## Features

 - Installing python package from OAuth 2 protected indexes (provided by crane)
 - Fall back to PyPI if (package of sub-dependencies are not found in the private index)
 - Private index takes installation priority (regardlesss of package versions in PyPI)
 - Third party client support (pip/uv/poetry/etc..).
 Provided the needed setup in the respecive tools is done.
-See below.
+See [below](#third-party-client-support).

 ## Installation (from source)